maithemewp/mai-lists/README.md

-# Mai Accordion
+# Mai Lists
-Custom accordioon block for content toggles, transcripts, faq's, etc.
+Custom lists with icons, numbers, colors, and spacing.